Exploring high-purity multi-parton scattering at hadron colliders

 Multi-parton interactions are a fascinating phenomenon that occur in almost every high-energy hadron--hadron collision, yet are remarkably difficult to study quantitatively.
 In this letter we present a strategy to optimally disentangle multi-parton interactions from the primary scattering in a collision.
 That strategy enables probes of multi-parton interactions that are significantly beyond the state of the art, including their characteristic momentum scale, the interconnection between primary and secondary scatters, and the pattern of three and potentially even more simultaneous hard scatterings.
 This opens a path to powerful new constraints on multi-parton interactions for LHC phenomenology and to the investigation of their rich field-theoretical structure.

 At high-energy hadron colliders such as CERN's Large Hadron Collider (LHC), almost every event that gets studied is accompanied by multiple additional parton interactions (MPI) from the same proton--proton collision, cf.\ Fig.~\ref{fig:mixing-hard-proc}.
-For example in each proton--proton collision that produces a $Z$ or Higgs boson (the ``primary'' process), models suggest that there are about ten additional parton collisions that occur simultaneously, usually involving QCD scatterings of quarks and gluons.
-MPI are typically considered to be part of the non-perturbative modelling of hadron collisions.
-However, as we shall make evident, a notable characteristic of MPI models is that the largest momentum transfer across the different MPI scatters --- about $10\GeV$ of transverse momentum --- is much larger than the usual non-perturbative scale of QCD ($1\GeV$) and well within the perturbative regime.
-In a context where there is an ambitious worldwide effort to bring high precision in perturbative QCD calculations for the primary process~\cite{Huss:2022ful,Caola:2022ayt,Campbell:2022qmc}, it is essential to develop a deep understanding also of the structure of the MPI scatters.
+For example in each proton--proton collision that produces a $Z$ or Higgs boson (the ``primary'' process), models~\cite{Sjostrand:1987su,Sjostrand:2004pf} suggest that there are about ten additional parton collisions that occur simultaneously, usually involving QCD scatterings of quarks and gluons.
+MPI are the subject of a rich array of studies, involving effects ranging from partonic correlations inside the proton to colour reconnections between final state quarks and gluons~\cite{Jung:2016ymz,Bartalini:2018qje}.
+Their modelling is an essential component of every major simulation tool~\cite{Bierlich:2022pfr,Bellm:2019zci,Sherpa:2019gpd}.
+While often thought of as non perturbative, we shall see clearly below that MPI involve transverse momenta of up to $10\GeV$ and beyond, i.e.\ close to the scale of many of the primary processes regularly studied at the LHC.
+In a context where there is an ambitious worldwide effort to bring high precision in perturbative QCD calculations for those primary process~\cite{Huss:2022ful,Caola:2022ayt,Campbell:2022qmc}, our current partial understanding of MPI scatters risks becoming a limiting factor across much of the LHC programme.

-The significant importance of MPI has led to extensive work, both experimental and theoretical~\cite{Bartalini:2018qje}.
-On the experimental front, the interpretation of the results is usually hampered by the difficulty of unambiguously separating the MPI signal from the primary hard scattering.
-This limits the scope for investigating some of the most intriguing theoretical questions surrounding MPI.